chaturay/serverless-artillery/README.md

 - You are responsible for sending the results (usually via a plugin) to a data store for later review and/or analysis.
 See the [available plugins](#related-tools-and-plugins) that can be used.

 ### Related tools and plugins
-You would need to [create custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and customize `serverless.yml` to use a plugin as shown in the example [here](#plugins).
+You would need to [create custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and customize `serverless.yml` to use a plugin as shown in the examples [here](#plugins).

 |Plugin|Description|
 |:----|:----------|